How much should I expect to pay for Olumiant®?

 - Take Olumiant exactly as your doctor says.

-- Take Olumiant once a day with or without food.
+- Take Olumiant once a day by mouth with or without food.

 This summary provides basic information about Olumiant but does not include all information known about this medicine.
 Read the information that comes with your prescription each time your prescription is filled.
 This information does not take the place of talking with your doctor.
 Be sure to talk to your doctor or other healthcare provider about Olumiant and how to take it.
 Your doctor is the best person to help you decide if Olumiant is right for you.